Unemployment Insurance Handbook for Employers (UCB-201-P)

-A mailed request for information which the employer, where specified, is legally obligated to file with the Department.
-The required benefit reports include: Form UCB-16, Separation Notice, Form UCB-23, Wage Verification/Eligibility Report, Form UCB-719 Urgent Request for Wages and the Quarterly Wage Report.
+A mailed request for information which the employer, where specified, is legally obligated to file with the department.
+Required benefit reports include: Form UCB-16, Separation Notice; Form UCB-23, Wage Verification/Eligibility Report; and the Form UCB-719, Urgent Request for Wages.

 Unemployment Insurance.
-The Unemployment Insurance Division is the division of DWD (formerly DILHR) which is assigned administrative responsibility for the unemployment insurance law.
+The Unemployment Insurance Division is the division of DWD which is assigned administrative responsibility for the Unemployment Insurance law.

 Every form of remuneration payable to an individual for personal services.
 This includes salaries, tips, commissions, bonuses, the reasonable value of room and board, payments-in-kind and any other similar benefit received from the employing unit.
 Base period wages also include holiday pay, vacation pay, dismissal/severance pay, worker's compensation, and under certain circumstances, sick pay.
 For weekly claiming purposes, holiday pay, vacation pay, dismissal/severance pay, worker's compensation and sick pay must meet certain conditions to be treated as wages (see Part 6 for detailed information about base period and benefit year wages.)

 A calendar week beginning on a given Sunday and ending at midnight on the following Saturday.
-(The current UI weekly calendars are printed at the end of this handbook.)
+Current UI weekly calendars are available online at https://dwd.wisconsin.gov/uiben/calendars.htm.